FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 # Primary Keys in Action

-Imagine we're storing Users in our Database (We're going to put users in a separate database and connect them using GraphQL, which we'll talk about later):
+Imagine we're storing Users in our Database (We're actually going to put users in a separate database and connect them using GraphQL, which we'll talk about later):

 ```sql
 CREATE TABLE "public"."users" (